SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/addition-use-case-7.md

-## addition Use Case 7 Produce the number of people who speak Chinese, English, Hindi, Spanish, Arabic languages from greatest number to smallest, including the percentage of the world population.
+## Addition Use Case 7 Produce the number of people who speak Chinese, English, Hindi, Spanish, Arabic languages from greatest number to smallest, including the percentage of the world population.

 ## CHARACTERISTIC INFORMATION